 Zara Katz and Lisa Riordan Seville are non-fiction storytellers and co-founders of @EverydayIncarceration, a collaborative Instagram feed and multimedia project, which has been supported by the Magnum Foundation and exhibited at The Philadelphia Museum of Art, Eastern State Penitentiary, Photoville and FOTODOKS.

-WOMEN ON THE OUTSIDE is their first feature length documentary.
+A WOMAN ON THE OUTSIDE is their first feature length documentary.

 Zara Katz is an independent photo producer and filmmaker for editorial, documentary and branded content, specializing in crafting character-driven visual stories.
 Katz has worked with editorial outlets including The New York Times Lens blog, Time magazine, Oxford American, and Pop-Up Magazine.
 Currently she is the photo editor for Medium.com.
 She was the Director of Still Photography for Lifetime/A+E Networks special digital project, “Her America: 50 Women 50 States” and the Senior Photography Producer on a collaborative project with Getty Images, Dove and Girlgaze that won the Silver Glass Lion at Cannes in 2019.